hammzj/cypress-load-balancer/README.md

 Merges load balancing map files together back to an original map.

 Options:
       --help                       Show help                           [boolean]
       --version                    Show version number                 [boolean]
       --original, --og             The JSON file path of the original load balancing map into which to merge other files.
                                    Defaulted to exist within the current working directory at
                                    "./cypress_load_balancer/spec-map.json"
   [string] [default: "/Users/hammzj/Documents/GitHub/hammzj/cypress-load-balance
                                         r/.cypress_load_balancer/spec-map.json"]
-  -F, --files                  A list of other files to load and merge back to
+  -F, --files                      A list of other files to load and merge back
-                               the original                [array] [default: []] -G, --glob                   One or more glob patterns to match for load balancing maps to merge.Make sure to wrap in quotes for the glob to work correctly.
+                                   to the original         [array] [default: []] -G, --glob                       One or more glob patterns to match for load balancing maps to merge.Make sure to wrap in quotes for the glob to work correctly.
                                    NOTE: If merging maps from multiple runners, use the pattern
                                    ".cypress_load_balancer/spec-map-*-*.json"
                                                            [array] [default: []]
+      --handle-empty-files, --hef  What should the script do when it has no files to merge?
-      --removeExtraMaps, --rm  If true, it will delete all input files while keeping the original map.
-This only works if in the default ".cypress_load_balancer" directory.
+                 [string] [choices: "ignore", "warn", "error"] [default: "warn"] --removeExtraMaps, --rm      If true, it will delete all input files while keeping the original map.
+This only works if in the default ".cypress_load_balancer"
-                                                      [boolean] [default: false]
-  -o, --output                 An output file path to which to save.
-If not
-                               provided, uses the original file path    [string]
+                                   directory.         [boolean] [default: false] -o, --output                     An output file path to which to save.
+If not provided, uses the original file path[string]
 ```

 ### `generate-runners`